bozwald/endpointtrigger/README.md

 Here will be a Macro Enabled Excel File which will launch a Powershell Session on opening and will run a whoami, it may also present a message box with customizable text inside.

+NOTE: The file is by default broken, in order to work the macro needs fixing.

 This can even be used for training and security awareness.